core-wg/oscore/draft-ietf-core-object-security.md

 The following applies additionally when Observe is supported.

-The Notification Number is initialized to the Partial IV of the first successfully verified notification in response to the registration request.
-A client receiving a notification SHALL compare the Partial IV with the Notification Number associated to that Observe registration.
+The Notification Number is initialized to the Partial IV of the first successfully verified notification in response to the registration request, or to zero if the first successfully verified notification does not contain a Partial IV.
+A client MUST only accept at most one Observe notifications without Partial IV, and treat it as the oldest notification received.
+A client receiving a notification containing a Partial IV SHALL compare the Partial IV with the Notification Number associated to that Observe registration.
 The client MUST stop processing notifications with a Partial IV which has been previously received.
 Applications MAY decide that a client only processes notifications which have greater Partial IV than the Notification Number.

 If the verification of the response succeeds, and the received Partial IV was greater than the Notification Number then the client SHALL overwrite the corresponding Notification Number with the received Partial IV.